 West Jutland's towns

 The harbour city of Esbjerg has developed into Denmark's offshore industry capital, servicing North Sea rigs, wind farms and fisheries.
 Founded in 1868, it is Denmark’s youngest city and is known for its network of winding streets.
 Visit its unusual landmark, a nine metre-high sculpture, Man meets the sea, by Danish sculptor Svend Wiig Hansen.
-You can catch the ferry to Harwich in the UK from here and it’s a great platform from which to venture out on your West Jutland holiday.

 Located at the heart of Jutland’s heathland is Herning, Denmark's textile city and an exciting centre for exhibitions and galleries.